The 6 Developmental Stages of Gay Male Couple Relationships

 During my postgraduate studies in Integrated Psychodynamic / Systemic Couple Counselling, our class was introduced to couple developmental stages from E. Street’s “Marital Stages” study (on heterosexual relationships).

-Additionally, in 2013 Kathryn Macapagal et al published: “Relationship Stages and Processes Among Young LGBT Couples” (National Library of Medicine: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4644068/) which is an interesting study.
+Additionally, 20 Kathryn Macapagal et al published: “Relationship Stages and Processes Among Young LGBT Couples (2013)” (National Library of Medicine: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4644068/) is an interesting study in this context.

 When I compare Street’s & Macapagal’s discoveries with “Gay Male Partnership Stages” by McWhirter & Mattison, i begin to see interesting correlations:-